openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Preventing Replay of the VP Token {#preventing-replay}

+An attacker could try to inject a VP Token (or individual Verifiable Presentations), that was obtained from a previous Authorization Response, into another Authorization Response thus impersonating the End-User that originally presented that VP Token or an individual Verifiable Presentation, respectively.

+Implementers of this specification MUST implement suitable controls as defined in this section to detect such an attack.
+The measures described in this section are applied on the level of the individual Verifiable Presentation.
+The VP Token only serves as a container for Verifiable Presentations without further meaning.

+### Presentation with Cryptographic Proof of Possession

-To prevent replay attacks in flows that only use redirects, Verifiable Presentation container objects MUST be linked to `client_id` and `nonce` from the Authentication Request.
-The `client_id` is used to detect presentation of Verifiable Credentials to a different party other than the intended.
+If the Verifiable Credential is presented with a cryptographic proof of possession, which can be a Verifiable Presentation, this cryptographic proof of possession MUST be bound to the intended audience and the respective transaction.
+Verifiable Presentation container objects MUST be linked to `client_id` and `nonce` from the Authentication Request.
+The `client_id` is used to detect the presentation of Verifiable Credentials to a different party other than the intended.
+This prevents a legitimate recipient of a Verifiable Presentation to present it to other Verifiers.
 The `nonce` value binds the Presentation to a certain authentication transaction and allows the Verifier to detect injection of a Presentation in the flow, which is especially important in the flows where the Presentation is passed through the front-channel.

 Note: These values MAY be represented in different ways in a Verifiable Presentation (directly as claims or indirectly be incorporation in proof calculation) according to the selected proof format denoted by the format claim in the Verifiable Presentation container.

-This specification assumes that a Verifiable Credential is always presented with a cryptographic proof of possession which can be a Verifiable Presentation.
-This cryptographic proof of possession MUST be bound to audience and transaction as described in this section.

 Here is a non-normative example of a Verifiable Presentation with a format identifier `jwt_vp_json` (only relevant part):